KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 The `passwd` command is used to set or change your password.
 With superuser privileges, you can also set the password of other users.

+# Processes

+When the system starts, it starts a few processes and a program called `init` that runs a series of `init scripts` located in `/etc`.
+Many of these are `daemon programs` which run in the background and have no user interface.
+Processes are assigned `process IDs` (PIDS) with `init` always have the PID 1.

+In general, when processes launch other processes they are called `parent processes` and the processes they launch are `child processes`.

+The `ps` command shows the processes related to the current terminal session.
+The `x` option (with no leading dash) will show more processes not limited to the current terminal session.
+A handy set of options is `aux` (no leading dash again) which shows the user each process belongs to.

+The `top` command shows the system process ordered by activity and continuously updated.
+This program accepts `h` to show help and `q` to exit.
+In Windows, the Task Manager serves the same function as `top` but consumes more computational resources and is slower.

+To launch a program such that it is immediately placed in the background, use `<program> &`.
+A process in the background can be seen with the `ps` command and its jobspec (job number) can be seen from the `jobs` command.
+To bring the process into the foreground, use `fg %<jobspec>`.

+The `kill` command is used to terminate a process. `kill <PID>` sends the `TERM` signal to the process identified by the PID argument.
+Other signals that can be sent to processes are `INT` (Ctrl + C) and `TSTP` (Ctrl + Z).
+Use `kill -l` to see all the signals used by the system (there are a lot).

+Other commands related to monitoring the processes are `pstree`, `vmstat`, `xload`, and `tload`. `pstree` will show which processes are parents of others.
+Commands related to shutting down the system are `halt`, `poweroff`, `reboot`, and `shutdown`.

 {% include book_attribution.html
 book_title = "The Linux Command Line"
 book_author = "William Shotts"